scho-to/NextJSTutorial/README.md

 - Filtered Event Page, Path: /events/[...slug] -> getServerSideProps

 "dummy-data.json" removed.
 I created an folder "api" beneath the components folder.
 This API Folder holds the async request to Firebase with transformation of the results.
 This API gets called in every page accessing events.

+## Important Notes
+### Section 8
+You need to rename or copy the file "feedback.example.json" to "feedback.json" in the data folder for the section 8 to work.

+## License
+MIT :)